 If you secure a Training Contract before or during the process, you must inform Aspiring Solicitors so that the organisation can (i) congratulate you and (ii) remove you from the Competition as the Commercial Awareness Competition is only open to Aspiring Solicitors members who do not have a Training Contract.

-Should you reach the Quarter Final/Semi-Final, Aspiring Solicitors will send you an online link to a booking platform that sets out multiple available dates for these stages of the Competition.
+Should you reach the Semi Final, Aspiring Solicitors will send you an online link to a booking platform that sets out multiple available dates for these stages of the Competition.
 This platform will enable you to select a suitable date.
 It will be your responsibility to book the date and time from the selection provided.
 No further dates will be made available.

 Online Tests: Rounds 1-3